rockyKeebs/rockyKeebs.github.io/docs/rocky-elbert.md

 ![screenshot of the matrix test ui from VIA](https://cdn.shopify.com/s/files/1/0562/3460/6759/files/via_test_matrix.png?v=1622963243)

 The gray keys should all turn pink.
-If they don't, pause here and [support@rockykeebs.com](mailto:support@rockykeebs.com).
+If they don't, pause here and email [support@rockykeebs.com](mailto:support@rockykeebs.com).
 If they do, feel free to continue.

 # Soldering Mill-Max Sockets (Optional)